 |TDS||71.43 - 32|

-Origins of the Adolfos Catfish
+Natural Habitat of the Adolfos Catfish

 Adolfo's catfish originate from the clean and fresh blackwater creeks and areas of flooded forest where the water is stained dark in colour with organic chemicals in Brazil, Trinidad, Rio Negro and Rio Uaupes of South America.